Architecture Degree Programs in Boston

 |Retention Rate (2017)||98% for full-time students*||99% for full-time students*||97% for full-time students*|

 |Graduation Rate (for students who began studies Fall 2011)||96%*||94%*||87%*|

 Source: *NCES College Navigator.

-Undergraduates interested in the study of architecture can earn a bachelor's degree at Harvard, while those wishing to pursue a career in the field can enroll in the appropriate master's program.
+Undergraduates interested in the study of architecture can pursue an undergraduate concentration at Harvard, while those wishing to pursue a career in the field can enroll in the appropriate master's program.
 The master's programs prepare graduates to meet the requirements for professional practice, which requires an internship and passing the licensing examination.